Removals to France

 Careful packing is essential for safe transport.
 Here are some practical tips:

-- Protective materials: Purchase bubble wrap, packing paper, packing peanuts, and other materials to protect fragile items.
+- Protective materials: Purchase bubble wrap, packing paper, polystyrene peanuts, and other materials to protect fragile items.

-- Packing techniques: Wrap delicate items individually.
-Fill the empty spaces in the boxes to prevent movement during transport.
-Do not overload the boxes.
+- Packing techniques: Individually wrap delicate items.
+Fill empty spaces in boxes to prevent movement during transport.
+Do not overload boxes.

 - Labeling: Label each box clearly and in detail, indicating the contents and the destination room.
 Use "FRAGILE" labels for boxes containing delicate items.